The Pictet Group

-Pictet was an early mover in sustainable investment strategies.
-In 2000 we launched the Water fund, the first and today the largest in its sector.
-In 2008 our Timber fund became, alongside other of our funds, a pioneer in its field.
+On the investment side, Pictet was an early mover in sustainable investment strategies with the launch of its Water fund, the first and today the largest in its sector, in 2000.

-Our group-wide Sustainability Board measures the environmental impact of our activities and encourages sustainable investment solutions in asset and wealth management.
+Our Group Stewardship & Sustainability Board measures the environmental impact of our activities and encourages sustainable investment solutions in asset and wealth management.
 At PAM we are integrating environmental, social and governance (ESG) criteria into all investment decisions.
 At PWM a parallel programme is bringing sustainability criteria into the client offering.

 Ten years ago we launched the Prix Pictet.
 Throughout standing photography, the award aims to raise public aware-ness of and promote action in environmental sustainability.

 But nothing is possible without our employees.
 Their well-being is central to a sense of responsibility towards clients, each other, our investments and the wider world in which we work and live.In 1921 we were one of the first banks in the world to introduce a profit-sharing scheme as an incentive to employees.
 All employees are eligible and around 60% are currently beneficiaries of the scheme.
 By giving the majority of our employees a direct stake in Pictet’s growth and success, we have aligned employee interests with those of the Group and its owners.